Estimation in functional linear quantile regression: Rates of convergence

 Assumptions (A7) and (A8) are a set of sampling assumptions on $X_{i}$.
-A rate restriction will be imposed on $\Delta$.
-Assumption (A7) in particular requires $\min_{1 \leq i \leq n} L_{i} \to \infty$ as $n \to \infty$, which means that each set of discrete points $t_{i1},\dots,t_{i,L_{i}+1}$ has to be dense in $[0,1]$ as the sample size grows.
-Assumption (A8) is an additional assumption on the smoothness of the covariance kernel.
-For example, $\gamma=1$ if $K(s,t)$ is Lipschitz continuous and $\gamma=2$ if $K(s,t)$ is twice continuously differentiable.
+A~rate restriction will be imposed on $\Delta$.
+Assumption (A7) at least requires that $\min_{1 \leq i \leq n} L_{i} \to\infty$ as $n \to\infty$, which means that each set of discrete points $t_{i1},\ldots,t_{i,L_{i}+1}$ has to be dense in $[0,1]$ as the sample size grows.
+Assumption~(A8) is an additional assumption on the smoothness of the covariance kernel as well as the mean function $t \mapsto\E[ X(t) ]$.
+Suppose in this discussion $\E[ X(t) ] = 0$ for all $t \in[0,1]$.
+Then, for example, $\gamma=1$ if $K(s,t)$ is Lipschitz continuous and $\gamma=2$ if $K(s,t)$ is twice continuously differentiable.
 The value of $\gamma$ controls the discretization error.
 Note that possible values of $\gamma$ depend on the value of $\alpha$.
-Typically, if $\alpha$ is sufficiently large, (A8) is satisfied with $\gamma=2$.
-Assumption (A8) is similar in spirit to (A2) of \cite{CKS09}, in which they directly assumed some smoothness of the random function $t \mapsto X(t)$ to deal with the discretization error (roughly speaking, their $2\kappa$ corresponds to our $\gamma$).
+Typically, if $\alpha$ is sufficiently large, (A8) is satisfied with $\gamma=2$ (and vice versa).
+The relation between the smoothness of the covariance (or more generally integral) kernel and the decay rate of the associated eigenvalues is studied in \citet{RWW95} and \citet{FM09} and the references therein.
+For example, the former paper shows that, if $K$ verifies the ``Sacks--Ylvisaker condition'' of order $r$ with $r $ a nonnegative integer (see the original paper for the precise description of the conditions), in which case (A8) is satisfied with $\gamma=2$, then $\kappa_{j} \asymp j^{-2r-2}$ as $j \to\infty$.
+Assumption (A8) is similar in spirit to (A2) of \citet{CKS09}, in which they directly assumed some smoothness of the random function $t \mapsto X(t)$ to deal with the discretization error [roughly speaking, their $2\kappa$ corresponds to our $\gamma$ as (A2) of \citet{CKS09} essentially assumes $X$ to be $\kappa$-H\"{o}lder continuous and in that case $\E[ (X(t) - X(s))^{2} ] =O( |t-s|^{2\kappa})$].